Zaubrik/djwt/README.md

 ### Critical Header Parameter (crit)

-It supports the **Critical Header Parameter** which is described in the JWS specification [here](https://www.rfc-editor.org/rfc/rfc7515.html#section-4.1.11).
+It supports the Critical Header Parameter which is described in the JWS specification [here](https://www.rfc-editor.org/rfc/rfc7515.html#section-4.1.11).

-You can see the usage of the **crit** header parameter in this [example](https://github.com/timonson/djwt/blob/master/examples/example.ts).
+You can see one usage example of the **crit** header parameter in this [example](https://github.com/timonson/djwt/blob/master/examples/example.ts).

 ## API

-The API consists mostly of the two functions `makeJwt` and `validateJwt`.
+The API consists mostly of the two functions `makeJwt` and `validateJwt`, generating and validating a JWT, respectively.

 You can omit the JWT payload and its claims if you only need the signing and verification feature of the JWS.